-The standard version is available on F-Droid, Google Play, XDA Labs, and the Amazon Appstore.
+The standard version is available on F-Droid, Google Play, the Amazon Appstore, and the Galaxy App Store.
 The free version has all the features of the standard version with the addition of a banner ad across the bottom of the screen.
-It is available on Google Play, XDA Labs, and the Amazon Appstore.
+It is available on Google Play, the Amazon Appstore, and the Galaxy App Store.

 Privacy Browser has two primary goals.

-- Minimize the amount of information that is sent to the internet.
+- Minimize the data that is sent to the internet.

-- Minimize the amount of information that is stored on the device.
+- Minimize the data that is stored on the device.

 In contrast, privacy sensitive features are disabled by default in Privacy Browser.
 If one of these technologies is required for a website to function correctly, the user may choose to turn it on for just that visit.
 Or, they can use domain settings to automatically turn on certain features when entering a specific website and turn them off again when leaving.